Feature

 The first nine editions were contested between four teams in a group basis, with each team playing two matches, while the 2019 edition featured two men’s and two women’s sides in separate tournaments, before reverting to a one-off game.

-As we aim to win the honour for the seventh time (find out how you can watch our game against Monaco online), here’s some of the highlights from previous tournaments.
+As we aim to win the honour for the eighth time, here’s some of the highlights from previous tournaments.

 2007